-Under the terms of this contract LLAOL was granted a concession to operate the airport for a period of 30 years ('the concession period') and a lease over the company's land and buildings.
-In return LLAOL undertook to pay an annual concession fee to the company comprising of £3 million as a minimum fixed payment or a greater amount based on workload units (being each departing and arriving passenger and each 100 tonnes of freight) as prescribed in the concession agreement and, subject to the continuing growth of passenger numbers, fund an extensive capital investment programme.
-At the end of the concession period the assets, liabilities and operations of the airport revert to the ownership and use of the company.
+Under the terms of this contract LLAOL was granted a concession to operate the airport for a period of 30 years ('the concession period') to August 2028 and a lease over land and buildings.
+In return LLAOL undertook to pay an annual concession fee to the company comprising of £3 million as a minimum fixed payment or a greater amount based on departing and arriving passenger and each 100 tonnes of freight as prescribed in the concession agreement and, subject to the continuing growth of passenger numbers, fund an extensive capital investment programme.
+At the end of the concession period the assets, liabilities and operations of the airport revert to the ownership and use of LLAL.